History and Founder

 - We believe that local churches, businesses, and individuals should play a role in supporting families in need.

-- We believe that basic needs such as clothing, shelter, and food must be met before a child is able to develop socially, spiritually, and cognitively in a healthy manner.
+- We believe that basic needs such as clothing, shelter, and food must be met before a child can develop socially, spiritually, and cognitively in a healthy manner.

 - We believe that if a child has a consistent mentor, they will be much more likely to make healthy living choices.